Ericsson/ecaudit/doc/role_whitelist_management.md

 cassandra@cqlsh> ALTER ROLE hans WITH OPTIONS = { 'revoke_audit_whitelist_for_execute' : 'connections' };
 ```

-Note that none of these operations changes whether the roles can _access_ these resources,
+Note that none of these operations have any impact on whether the roles can _access_ these resources,
-it only changes whether the operations will show in the audit log or not.
+it only affect whether the operations will show in the audit log or not.
 Access is managed using standard mechanisms in Cassandra.

 To view current whitelists,